-We define the sucess of our lab not only by the science we do but also how we choose to do it.
+We define the success of our lab not only by the science we do but also how we choose to do it.
 We value a spirit of intelectual rigour, collegiality, collaboration, mentoring, and good humor.
 We celebrate each others victories (no matter how small).
-We provide free access to all our work by uploading our manuscripts to bioarxiv (see also our RNApreprints blog) and by depositing our datasets and reagents in appropriate databases.
+We provide free access to all our work by uploading our manuscripts to biorxiv (see also our RNApreprints blog) and by depositing our datasets and reagents in appropriate databases.

 Stadtman tenure-track Investigator

 I did my doctoral work at the Max-Planck Institute for Molecular Genetics in Berlin where I gained extensive expertise in mammalian development and mouse genetics.
 Later on, as a postdoctoral researcher in the Ventura lab at MSKCC, I became well versed in cancer biology and the use of mouse models of human cancer to understand tumor initiation and progression.
 During this time I leveraged my knowledge of mammalian biology and my expertise in mouse genetics to stringently define the physiological roles of noncoding RNAs in animal development, homeostasis and disease.
 With the goal of accelerating the functional dissection of genes in mammals I also developed a number of tools to perform large-scale loss-of-function genetic screens.
 My ultimate goal is to build upon this work to understand how deregulation of RNA pathways affects mammal physiology and impacts human disease in order to have actionable knowledge that can be used to design better strategies for screening, prevention, and treatment of human diseases.
 Download my CV.